sherlcok314159/MIT_6.036/md/wk4/lec_questions.md

 *Note :regularization*

-*Q1: What's our way to find a best linear seperator?*
+*Q1: What's our way to find a best linear separator?*

 *Q2: How can we describe the constant?*